blox-eng/blox.bg/content/pages/index.md

       type: TitleBlock
     subtitle: Unleash your imagination
     text: >
-      We believe that every dream is possible.
+      We believe that every dream is possible and everyone must be empowered to make theirs come true.
 Bring yours to life using our simple yet powerful tools.
     actions:
       - label: Get started
         altText: ''